Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 ## Summary

-The Summary section displays a overview of the most important asset attributes.
+The Summary section displays an overview of the most important asset attributes.
 The attributes displayed here are configurable and can be managed by the asset administrator.
 This includes deciding which asset attributes to make visible and which asset attributes are mandatory.
 This is covered in more detail in [Asset Types](/servicemanager-config/assets/manage-asset-types#summary-fields).

 ![Asset summary section](/_books/servicemanager-user-guide/asset-management/images/asset-record-summary.png)